sbm367/data/README.md

 Forgien Keys - unique interger ID or primary key in other table

-Logical Keys - what a user would actualy look up as a key, like a name
+Logical Keys - what a user would actualy look up as a key, like a name, often still unique

 ### Naming conventions